adaOctopus/haskell-deepdive--/README.md

 Completing excercises for Functor instances was super useful to understand how functors work.
 Change the values within a structure.

 -> 17. Pending - Applicative <br/>
+`Notes on Applicatives` <br/>

+For applicative to work, we need functions inside some functorial structure If the functions we want to apply are not in a structure, then we use pure f <*>
+In that way the functions get wrapped by some structural context